Healthy Spinach Dip Recipe

 Healthy Spinach Dip

-Healthy Spinach Dip Recipe with Greek yogurt, twice more spinach and four times less mayo for same creamy flavourful spinach dip that always steals the show.
+Easy Healthy Spinach Dip Recipe with Greek yogurt, twice more spinach and four times less mayo for same creamy flavorful spinach dip.
+Serve warm or cold.

 - Prep Time: 12 minutes